• PARENTING

 It wasn’t until we got back from taking the kids camping that he finally relented and admitted he had a great time, and how much fun the kids had out of the house and in nature.

-He may have initially had visions of our toddlers eating rocks and dirt, encounters with wildlife and going to the bathroom in the woods with only a handful of leaves, but when I pulled out these camping hacks to set up a kid-friendly campsite and the entire experience was a blast, he relented that he was ready to take the kids camping again.
+He may have initially had visions of watching our toddlers like hawks so they didn’t eat a pile of rocks and dirt, but when I pulled out these camping hacks to set up a kid-friendly campsite and the entire experience was a blast, he relented that he was ready to take the kids camping again.

 Psstttt… if you need a camping checklist so you don’t forget anything your next trip, you can download it here at the bottom of this article.